 Additionally, for businesses in a Colorado enterprise zone, including advanced industries businesses, investors can regain 3% of their investment as a tax credit.

-Several notable companies in Arizona are included in our “potentially QSBS eligible” Company Directory, such as:
+Several notable companies in Colorado are included in our “potentially QSBS eligible” Company Directory, such as:

 Colorado Opportunity Zones